Updated January 17, 2019: Added time frame for the release date.

 For example, the main antagonist Akito Sohma was given a terminal illness in the anime that didn’t exist in the manga.
 There was also a big plot twist regarding Akito that was not revealed until manga chapter 97 so it was not hinted at in the anime.

-The number of episodes for Fruits Basket 2019 has not yet been announced, but it’s certain to be multiple cours or the pacing would be horribly rushed.
+The number of episodes for Fruits Basket 2019 has not yet been announced, but since the new anime is adapting the entire manga story it’s certain to be multiple cours or the pacing would be horribly rushed.

 When the announcement for the new 2019 Fruits Basket reboot was made it included the word “zenpen,” which means the “whole story.”
 Funimation also confirmed that the anime is “covering the ENTIRE story of the original manga.”